Morocco Workshop

 Every day will be different.
 Somedays we’ll start early when the medina belongs to bread sellers and fishmongers and cats.
 I’ll lead you through the souks working on textures and light and geometry.
 Later we return to the villa, where cooking becomes part of the classroom: I’ll show you how to photograph food in progress, the steam lifting from a tagine, the imprecise beauty of hands preparing food, the storytelling power of a half-eaten meal.

 We’ll also visit Tissa, a nearby fishing village where the catch still comes ashore in wooden boats.
 I’ll talk about the ethics of travel photography: how to enter a space with respect, how to make images that honor rather than extract.
-Evenings are long dinners at the villa table over conversation, looking at the day’s work together.
+Evenings are long dinners at the villa table over conversation, looking at the day’s work together, designing your coffee table work of art.

 The Villa